mrtstr/obsidian/code/pandas/pd multiindex.md

 ```python
 pd.MultiIndex.from_arrays()
 ```
-- can be created from the [[cartesian product]] between single dimensional list like object
+- can be created from the [[catesian product]] between single dimensional list like object
 ```python
 pd.MultiIndex.from_product()
 ```